2017 Fantasy Football Mock Draft: 4-Round Simulation with Notable Picks

 After each round, we'll take a look at the most notable selections.

-Four-Round Mock Draft
+4-Round Mock Draft

 1. Arizona Cardinals RB David Johnson